-Curro Online deemed ‘accessible’ on tech-focused news site
+Curro Online deemed ‘accessible’ on tech-focused news site01 March 2021

 In response to the COVID-19 pandemic, many South African schools now offer the option of online learning, raising the question of what education may look like in the new normal.
 Could this be the safe, affordable option for parents looking to secure a quality education for their children?

 Previous research from independent advisory firm AlphaWealth found that the cost of top-rate, traditional private school education in South Africa averaged between R1.8m and R8.7m over a child’s entire schooling career.
 These numbers, while staggering, exclude external necessities such as textbooks and uniforms, and refer only to the actual fees.

 How do fees for alternative online options compare?